-Materials Today Communications (Journal Impact Factor* 1.859, CiteScore 1.98) is a primary research journal covering all areas of materials science.
-The journal offers the materials community an innovative, efficient and flexible route for the publication of original research which has not found the right home on first submission.
+Materials Today Communications (Journal Impact Factor 1.859, CiteScore 1.98) is a primary research journal covering all areas of materials science.
+The journal offers the materials community a fast, innovative, efficient and flexible route for the publication of original research and reviews.

-Materials Today Communications publishes original research papers of any length, and follows a hybrid publication model, providing authors with the option to publish their papers Open Access for a fee or freely via the subscription route.
+Materials Today Communications publishes original research papers and reviews of any length, and follows a hybrid publication model, providing authors with the option to publish their papers Open Access for a fee, or publish for free via the Subscription route.